-- (iv)Policy and procedure for the Board of Directors to appoint or remove senior management executives and nominate director candidates - Each director candidate, who is not an Audit & Supervisory Committee member, shall be appointed at the recommendation of the Chairman & CEO or the President & COO and each executive officer candidate shall be appointed at the recommendation of directors from among professionals who have extensive knowledge and experience, who are well-versed in the operations of individual business units, and who have a sincere personality and superior execution skills.
+(iv) Policy and procedure for the Board of Directors to appoint or remove senior management executives and nominate director candidates

+Each director candidate, who is not an Audit & Supervisory Committee member, shall be appointed at the recommendation of the Chairman or the President and each executive officer candidate shall be appointed at the recommendation of directors from among professionals who have extensive knowledge and experience, who are well-versed in the operations of individual business units, and who have a sincere personality and superior execution skills.
 Their removal shall be determined through cautious consultations by the Board of Directors.
+From April 2022, the nomination of director candidates and appointment or removal of the CEO and senior management executives shall be deliberated in advance at the Nomination Advisory Committee whose report shall be reviewed by the Board of Directors and the provision of a proposal for the appointment or removal of directors not serving concurrently as Audit & Supervisory Committee members to the General Meeting of Shareholders shall be deliberated and determined by the Board of Directors after having heard opinions in advance from the Audit & Supervisory Committee, which consists of three members including two independent outside directors.

 Each director candidate to be appointed, who is an Audit & Supervisory Committee member, shall be a professional who has insight into rigorously complying with laws and regulations and corporate ethics rules, who will audit directors' execution of duties from a neutral and objective point of view, and who is expected to contribute to the maintenance and improvement of the Company's sound business operations.
-The consent of the Audit & Supervisory Committee shall be obtained prior to submitting a proposed resolution for the appointment or removal of directors serving concurrently as Audit & Supervisory Committee members to a General Meeting of Shareholders. - (v) Explanation of individual appointments or removals and nominations at the time of the appointment or removal of senior management executives and the nomination of director candidates - The Company intends to publish individual statements on appointments or removals and nominations in the notice of convocation of the General Meeting of Shareholders.
+The consent of the Audit & Supervisory Committee, which consists of three members including two independent outside directors, shall be obtained prior to submitting a proposed resolution for the appointment or removal of directors serving concurrently as Audit & Supervisory Committee members to a General Meeting of Shareholders.

+(v) Explanation of individual appointments or removals and nominations at the time of the appointment or removal of senior management executives and the nomination of director candidates

+The Company publishes individual statements on appointments or removals and nominations in the notice of convocation of the General Meeting of Shareholders.